-Conditional formatting lets you dynamically style report items based on rules that you define in the Conditional Formatting Rules Dialog.
-This lets you change the visual appearance of the report based on changing conditions in the report without the need for coding events.
+Conditional formatting allows you to style report items dynamically based on certain rules that are defined in the Conditional Formatting Rules Dialog.
+All of this can be done without writing any code.
 Conditional formatting applies to any report item including sections and the report itself, all using the same Conditional Formatting Rules Dialog user interface.
 See also the Extending the Simple Report Design Quickstart Quickstart for a walkthrough demonstration of the conditional formatting feature.

 The ConditionalFormatting property contains a collection of formatting rules that are evaluated in the order they are defined.
 Each rule has an associated style that lets you change styling characteristics when the rule is satisfied.
 You can choose to stop evaluating rules if a particular rule condition is met.